 Originally published on 2016-11-12

 About the author: Jafrikayiti (Jean Elissaint Saint-Vil) was born and raised in Port-au-Prince, Haiti, and currently lives in Canada.
-He hosts weekly radio programs in Ottawa and has been featured as political analyst on Canadian and international radio and television.
+He hosts weekly radio programs in Ottawa and has been featured as a political analyst on Canadian and international radio and television.
 He is the author of “LAFIMEN: Listwa Pèp Ayisyen Depi Nan Ginen”, CD1 (2003), CD2&3 (2006), CD4 (2010) – audio recordings narrating Haitian History in Kreyòl and “Viv Bondye !
 Aba Relijyon!”
 (2000) – book in Kreyòl (Praise God Down with Religion) which deals with the history of Christianity and its influence on the lives of people of African Descent.
-On his blog godisnotwhite.com, Jafrikayiti publishes regularly, in English, French and his native Kreyòl.
+On his blog godisnotwhite.com, Jafrikayiti publishes regularly, in English, French, and his native Kreyòl.